-Holding on to a stability ball, bench, or chair for support, squat down on your left leg bending from the hip with your right leg out in front of you at a 90-degree angle.
-Extend your left leg behind you with your lower left leg and top of your left foot lying on the floor.
-Keeping your upper body straight and looking forward, lean forward over your front leg and arch your shoulders back slightly until you feel a gentle stretch in the front of your left hip.
-Hold for 20-30 seconds and repeat on the other side.
+To perform this stretch, grasp onto a stability ball, bench, or chair for stability, and descend into a squat position on your left leg, bending at the hip.
+While extending your right leg forwards at a 90-degree angle, simultaneously stretch your left leg backwards, with your lower left leg and the top of your left foot resting on the floor.
+Keep your upper body upright and gaze directed forwards.
+Slowly lean forwards over your front leg, slightly arching your shoulders backwards until you feel a gentle stretch in the front of your left hip.
+Maintain this stretched position for 20-30 seconds, then switch sides and repeat the exercise.

 For more information about Stretching